opiopan/fsmapper/docs/docs/guide/input_emulation/index.md

 ```

 :::warning Note
 Due to `duration` and `interval` being attributes held on a per [`Keystroke`](/libs/mapper/Keystroke) basis, be careful when concatenating with the '+' operator.
-The 'duration' and 'interval' of the new object will assume the values of the left-hand side object.
+The `duration` and `interval` of the new object will assume the values of the left-hand side object.
 :::

 To actually generate the defined keystroke sequence, use [`Keystroke():synthesize()`](/libs/mapper/Keystroke/Keystroke-synthesize) or the native-action returned by [`Keystroke():synthesizer()`](/libs/mapper/Keystroke/Keystroke-synthesizer).